simranjassi/pps-report/report.md

     return 0;
     }
 ```
-                                                     EXPERIMENT NO: 19
+  #                                                   Experiment No: 19
  Program to print a pyramid.
 ```C
      #include<stdio.h>
      int main()